WeblateOrg/weblate/docs/admin/upgrade.rst

        weblate migrate
        weblate sqlflush | weblate dbshell

 3. Run the pgloader to transfer the data.
-The following script can be used to migrate the database, but you might want to learn more about `pgloader`_ to understand what it does and tweak it to match your setup:
+The following script can be used to migrate the database, but you might want to learn more about `pgloader`_ to understand what it does and to tweak it to match your setup:

    .. code-block:: postgresql